-- Safeguarding is defined as: - o Protecting children from maltreatment: - o Preventing impairment of children's mental and physical health or development; - Ensuring that children are growing up in circumstances consistent with the provision of safe and effective care; and - Taking action to enable all children to have the best life chances. - Child Protection is an aspect of safeguarding, but is focused on how we respond to children who have been significantly harmed or are at risk of significant harm. - Staff applies to all those working for or on behalf of the school, full time or part time, in either a paid or voluntary capacity.
+- Safeguarding is defined as: - protecting children from maltreatment - preventing the impairment of children's mental and physical health or development - ensuring that children grow up in circumstances consistent with the provision of safe and effective care, and - taking action to enable all children to have the best outcomes - Child Protection is an aspect of safeguarding, but is focused on how we respond to children who have been significantly harmed or are at risk of significant harm. - Staff applies to all those working for or on behalf of the school, full time or part time, in either a paid or voluntary capacity.
 This also includes governors.

-1 Keeping Children Safe in Education (DfE, 2021)
+1 Keeping Children Safe in Education (DfE, 2022)